bencehamrak/bencehamrak.github.io/README.md

 - Can common identities reduce out-party animosity?
 Quais-experimental evidence from football games

 - Antisemitic dog whistle or simple partisan cueing?
-Assessing the effect of the Soros campaign in Hungary. <em>Under review</em> (with Erin Jenne and Levente Littvay)
+Assessing the effect of the Soros campaign in Hungary. <em>Revise & resubmit</em> (with Erin Jenne and Levente Littvay)

 ### Citizen accountability and representation: